ALTHEA TALBOT-HOWARD

 A Study in Memory - in Arch Form

-for Quartet of Double or Single Reed Instruments - with Bells
+for Reed Quartet - with Bells

 "[The quartet] played extremely beautifully and your wonderful work was so well received - so thank you for that contribution, from us personally."